davidmeredith/devsGuidebook/devGuidebook.md

 #### Error Handling - Be defensive at application boundaries, not within your inner domain logic

+Consider the following scenario: Within your application boundary, null is passed as function parameter when a list is expected.
+Within the function, defensive checking and converting from null to an empty list might seem an appropriate strategy.
+Nope, this can potentially hide higher level bugs.
+You have to ask yourself Q. 'what is the intention of declaring a list object as a parameter?'
+A. It is not to accept null.
+Throwing an `IllegalArgumentException` with a good contextual message is appropriate in this scenario.

 > [!TIP]
 > - Polluting your 'inner' business logic with defensive checks is unnecessary and can obfuscate genuine bugs.
 > - Validate at the edge of your application:  Postel's Law applies at the edge of your application, at the boundary when receiving incoming data: "be liberal in what you accept and conservative in what you return."